 These people certainly did!
 Rip claims that every single person who has stuck with his diet has lost weight and lowered their cholesterol.
-There's no caloric limitations, so you're really free to eat as much as you want.
-As most plant foods are relatively high in fiber, you may feel full on less calories.
+There are no caloric limitations, so you're really free to eat as much as you want.
+As most plant foods are relatively high in fiber, you may feel full on fewer calories.
 I know plenty of overweight vegetarians and vegans, but the Engine 2 diet is much more than just a vegetarian or vegan diet - its a healthy and whole food vegan diet.
 Sodas and potato chips are vegan, but they don't come from nature and there's no room for them on the Engine 2 diet.
 Click here to see before-and-after weight loss photos from the Engine 2 Diet

 Where can I get some Engine 2 Diet recipes to try?